Woottens Nursery main specialities are Iris, Auricula, Pelargonium and Hemerocallis plants.

 We have been building our collection of auricula plants for over 15 years and we now have over 500 varieties of alpines, borders, and shows.
 We also breed our own select varieties each year.

 All plants are propagated by division on the nursery.
 We pride ourselves on the health and strength of our auricula plants.
-Our auriculas are available all the year round.
+Our auriculas are available all year round in 9cm pots.

 Read more about our Auricula collection or buy plants here

 These South African plants were Michael Loftus’s earliest love.
 His mother, Prue, was a great collector of the ‘unique’ and scented leaf varieties and these were part of his life for over 50 years.
 Our collection of Pelargoniums is intensely personal.
 We abhor the violent colours of most modern Pelargoniums and specialise in the species and scented leaf varieties.
 All our Pelargoniums are raised at the nursery from cuttings.
 Whilst some varieties are available all year, we also propagate rare plants to order and send these plants out in May.

 Read more about our Pelargonium collection or buy plants here